lambda-py/linkme/README.md

 LinkMe is designed to simplify social media management by providing a unified interface for tracking, analyzing, and interacting across multiple social media platforms.
 Built with FastAPI, ReactJS, and AWS, this project is an educational initiative aimed at providing real-world experience in full-stack development.

 ## 💡 Features
 User Authentication: Secure OAuth-based user authentication.
-Real-Time Analytics: Get real-time insights into your social media accounts.
-Multi-Platform Support: Integrate multiple social media platforms like Twitter, Instagram, and LinkedIn.
+Profile: Get access to all social media accounts in one place.

 ## 🛠️ Technologies Used
 * FastAPI
 * ReactJS